 b) Predict the product of the thermal [6+4] cycloaddition of these two compounds.
 Is the process allowed by frontier molecular orbital theory?
 Hint: Draw the compounds with the appropriate molecular orbitals first.
 (5 points)

 5. In the following complexes, what is the formal oxidation state of the metal, the $d^n$ description, and the electron count?
-Feel free to use the periodic table provided at the end of the exam.
-(5 points each-no partial credit)
+Feel free to use the periodic table in the room (5 points each-no partial credit)

 b.
-(PPh3)3RhCl